SOC 2 Audit-Ready

 Centralized Evidence Repository

-All audit evidence organized, tagged by control, and accessible in one location.
+All audit evidence organized, tagged by control, and accessible in one location with evidence collection workflows.
 No more evidence reconstruction before an audit begins.

 Readiness Dashboard

-A live compliance readiness dashboard showing control status, evidence coverage, and remediation progress — updated as work happens, not assembled manually.
+A live compliance readiness dashboard showing control status, evidence coverage, and remediation progress — updated as work happens, not assembled manually through continuous compliance monitoring.

 Mapped Control Environment